PROPOSED TERMINATION OF CASES

 If you have filed a no-fault divorce in Lancaster County, your divorce decree is a one-page document.
 Lancaster County does not require a property settlement agreement to be filed in a no-fault divorce.
 You can look at the docket and see if a property settlement agreement was filed before calling our office for a copy. if none was filed we will not have a copy to provide to you.

-9. When filing documents, we need to have the case number on the top right hand side of each page.
+When filing documents, put the case number on the top right hand side of each page.
 (Local Rule 205.2(a)E) This includes exhibit pages.

 PRIOR TO FILING WITH THE PROTHONOTARY OFFICE, PLEASE REFER TO THE PA RULES OF CIVIL PROCEDURE AND LANCASTER LOCAL RULES OF COURT FOR APPROPRIATE DOCUMENTS AND RULES.